Breastfeeding Your Baby

 Should I breastfeed on demand?

 There are two basic approaches to deciding when your baby should feed, demand-led or scheduled feeding.
-Breastfeeding on demand means allowing your baby to decide when he wants to feed and how long to feed for.
+Breastfeeding on demand means allowing your baby to decide when they want to feed and how long to feed for.
 Scheduled feeding means that you decide when your baby should feed, and sometimes how long for, usually because you are trying to establish a routine.

 Demand feeding has many advantages: